We are Investors in Digital

 There should be transparency in all recruitment processes.
 Both the candidate and the recruiter have to be part of it, and be aware and have feedback on what is happening at every stage.

 We need to humanise recruitment.
 It is about people, not numbers.
 Digitising administration frees up time to focus on people.

 Connecting all players digitally will enable the best fitted professional to connect with their desired organisation, no matter where they are.

 We need to ensure recruitment is safe for everyone.
 The right information, evidence-based, avoiding mistakes, fraud, protecting people.

 Recruitment should be fast and efficient.
 Quality must be central, and the workload of repetitive mandatory checks should be minimised.
 Information already stored digitally should be re-used instead of repeating the same actions time and time again.
 Applications should be easy and fast.

 We should minimise the use of paper, go paperless.
 Continuing to use paper is not sustainable.
 It is wasteful.
 It is slow.
 It is not secure.

 Applying and getting into work should be free for the candidate.
 Work is a human right (art.
 23 Universal Declaration of Human Rights) – no-one should have to pay to get a job.

 Anyone passionate about this please join the conversation on our Linkedin group.
-You can also become a supporters of Investors in Digital by signing this Manifesto for the Labour Market Digital Revolution.
+You can also become a supporter of Investors in Digital by contacting us about the Labour Market Digital Revolution.